MonolithInd/update-fw-BC/README.md

 * IPSET: "ipset list badcountries"
 * NFTABLES: "nft list set filter country_block"

+As of version 1.4 I have added the option to specify your own list of IP addresses for the script to import.
+There is an example file in the package but it must be of the format:

+    x.x.x.x/xx

+With one IP of the above format per line.
+Similar to the lists from IPdeny.
+Currently the script does NO vlaidation on your IP addresses before trying to import them, so as it stands if you mi-type it will just silently fail.
+I will fix this in a new version soon.
+It's about time for a total re-write to make it not messy anyway.

 5.0 OTHER INFO
 --------------
 * v1.0 : Basic ipfw support
 * v1.1 : Added pf and iptables support
 * v1.2 : Added ipset support
 * v1.3 : Added nftables support
+* v1.4 : Added support for user specified IP list files.

 6.0 DISCLAIMER
 --------------